Higher Education | The Jed Foundation

 College to Career: Supporting Mental Health

-Learn about the emotional challenges facing college seniors during the college-to-career transition, how schools can effectively address these challenges, and ways employers can support the emotional well-being of their young-adult hires.
+Discover the emotional challenges facing college seniors during the college-to-career transition and learn how schools can effectively address those challenges.
 From JED in partnership with the University of Massachusetts Medical School.

 Download the guide